mixologee/tirvandor/homebrewery-files/shattered-oaths-homebrewery.md

 > *"The letter came with this."* *(Produces a black raven token)* *"Same as what you found in the forest, I reckon.
 Someone's coordinating this.
 It's not random."*

 **If PCs Offer to Help:**
 > *"You'd do that?
-For a dwarf you just met?"* *(studies them carefully)* *"Alright.
+For a dwarf you just met?"* *(studies them carefully)* *"All right.
 I respect that.
 Here's what I know—the letter said to leave the weapons at the old mill by the creek.
 Midnight, three days from now.
 They're planning a pickup."*

 **Insight DC 15:**
 - Torin is genuinely frightened for his family